Has Hollywood totally messed up our sex lives?

 Men are sex obsessed.
 Every man is thinking about sex all the time.
 Whether it’s the nerds in The Big Bang Theory or the detectives in Law & Order, they’re all out to “get some”.

-What We Feel: About 30% of women have the higher sex drive in their marriages.
+What We Feel: About 19% of evangelical women have the higher sex drive in their marriages.
 And if you’re that woman, it’s easy to figure, “I must be really, really undesirable.”
 Because every other guy is sex obsessed except for mine!

 But what if it’s not true?
 What if not every guy IS sex obsessed?
 Then perhaps we wouldn’t feel so rejected.
 If your husband doesn’t want sex, you’re not alone!
-In the research I did for The Good Girl’s Guide to Great Sex, I found that in about 25-30% of marriages the woman has the higher sex drive.
-I have a four-part series on dealing with husbands with low libidos that may help you.
+In our research for The Great Sex Rescue, we found that about 1/5 of women have the higher sex drive, and many couples have shared sex drives.
+I have a series on dealing with husbands with low libidos that may help you.

 5. Porn is Fun!
 (Not!)